zack-dev-cm/locallens-private-ai-summaries/README.md

 - translate selected text inside the popup
 - create a safe-share brief by masking obvious sensitive strings before local AI processing

-## Why This Repo Exists Separately

-LocalLens is a user-facing extension product.
-Its source, policy docs, screenshots, and release notes should not be bundled into an operator-facing publisher skill repo.

 ## Quick Start